Fiscal Management

 The board supports economic development in Iowa, particularly in The Corridor.
 Award of construction contracts should take into account the location of the business and should consider Iowa-based companies if the bids submitted are comparable in quality and can be executed without additional cost when compared to those submitted by other bidders.

-Public, competitive, sealed bids are required for construction projects including renovation and repair with a cost exceeding the statutory minimums required by law.
-The public, competitive, sealed bid requirement at the statutory minimums required by law is waived in the case of emergency repairs when the repairs are necessary to prevent the closing of a school.
+Public competitive sealed bids are required for construction projects including renovation and repair with a cost exceeding the statutory minimums required by law.
+The public competitive sealed bid requirement at the statutory minimums required by law is waived in the case of emergency repairs when the repairs are necessary to prevent the closing of a school.
 The AEA administrator will certify that the emergency repairs are necessary to prevent the closing of a school.
 The superintendent [or designee] will comply with the competitive quote process for those projects subject to the competitive quote law.
 The superintendent [or designee] will determine the process for obtaining quotes for projects below the competitive quote limit.
-The board shall approve competitive bids and competitive quotes.
+The board will approve competitive bids and competitive quotes.

-The award of construction contracts will generally be made to the lowest, responsible bidder.
+The award of construction contracts will generally be made to the lowest responsive, responsible bidder.
 Criteria for consideration in determining responsible bidders includes but is not limited to:

-It is the responsibility of the superintendent [or designee] to make a recommendation and the reason for it to the board for construction contract bids.
-The board secretary shall recommend to the board which bid to accept.
+It is the responsibility of the superintendent [or designee] to make a recommendation, and the reason for it, to the board for construction contract bids.
+The board secretary will recommend to the board which bid to accept.

 Adopted: 5/09